Filtered deformations of elliptic algebras: Classifications

 There is a natural action of $W(E_{9-d})$ on $\NS(X)$, which extends to an action of $W(E_{9-d})\ltimes \NS(X)$ on $K_0(X)$.
 This arises from the fact that line bundles span $K_0(X)$ (and, in fact, there is a basis of line bundles), and thus we can define an action by

-There is then an induced action of this group on our moduli stack, and we obtain an equivalence between the categories of coherent sheaves on any two surfaces in the same orbit.
-(Indeed, $W(E_{9-d})$ simply changes the blowdown structure, while $\NS(X)$ corresponds to twists by line bundles.
+There is then an induced action of this group on our moduli stack, and we obtain a derived equivalence between the categories of coherent sheaves on any two surfaces in the same orbit.
+(Indeed, $W(E_{9-d})$ acts on commutative del Pezzo surfaces preserving the structure sheaf, while $\NS(X)$ corresponds to twists by line bundles.
 One caveat is that in the noncommutative setting, twisting by a line bundle changes the surface!)
 Similarly, there is an action of $\Aut(E)\ltimes E\times \Pic(E)$ on the other side, and this preserves the surface (since it only changes $\psi$).